 Collective ‘ramble’: Team building and networking events don’t have to be extravagant.
 One of the most memorable experiences I had as a participant was going for a group ‘ramble’ in the countryside: soaking up the scenery, stopping and regrouping, and then moving on to new subsets and conversations.
 It lent a naturalness to our dialogue, and the serenity of our surroundings encouraged openness in a way that a stuffy conference room never could.

 Coaching conversation: There is also huge value in incorporating a walk into a coaching conversation, particularly if the coachee is talking about striving for work-life balance, managing stress, or being more creative.
 Having these conversations whilst walking helps them go from talking about it to actually experiencing it.

 Side-by-side stroll: Having difficult or sensitive discussions can be much easier when walking side-by-side.
-When we face in the same direction, and walk towards a common destination, a step change can occur.
-This slightly different positioning helps people feel more comfortable to speak their mind or broach uncomfortable topics than they would in a static, face-to-face setting.
+When we face in the same direction and walk towards a common destination, a step change can occur.
+This slightly different positioning helps people feel more comfortable speaking their minds or broaching uncomfortable topics than they would in a static, face-to-face setting.